Improving health with innovative sanitation solution

 People within a lower income bracket, such as those in rural settlements or refugee and emergency camps, are faced with inadequate sanitation solutions that increase the risk of health complications.
-This MW is a genuine effort to improve the health conditions of said individuals.
+This MicroWave (MW) is a genuine effort to improve the health conditions of said individuals.

-Through strengthening the capacities which operate this system for the purpose of better usage of machine-generated water and energy resources, the water pressure in countries such as Jordan will decrease.
+By strengthening the capacities which operate this system, for the purpose of better usage of machine-generated water and energy resources, the water pressure in countries such as Jordan will decrease.
 These capacities were later introduced by Dr. Hernandez including Jordanian MSc students and diverse technicians to operate the system.

 This project’s goal is the application and testing of the performance and user acceptance of a novel pilot scale MicroWave (MW) system for Faecal and Septic Sludge (FSS) treatment (“Sludge killer”) due to a protracted humanitarian crisis.
 MW irradiation is an efficient way of eradicating pathogens due to its unique nature in rapid heating, and it is also promising for FSS drying.
 In situations where a greater amount of FSS is produced, the MW system can be applied as a compact, easily portable, and effective FS treatment package system.

-The application of a promising technology to de-sludge and treat on-site FS is a promised outcome of the project.
-Through cooperation with Dutch partners on the testing of the MW unity.
+The application of a promising technology to de-sludge and treat on-site FS is a promised outcome of the project, through cooperation with Dutch partners on the testing of the MW unit.
 The experience of Jordanian partners is enhanced by involving the German- Jordanian University on FS treatment technologies.

-An interview was conducted with Dr. Hector Garcia Hernandez, who is a Professor of Wastewater at IHE Delft and the Project Leader of the Mobile Microwave Project.
-The goal of this interview was to learn more about installing this system, the expectations, and the outcomes.
+Dr. Hector Garcia Hernandez, Associate Professor of Wastewater at IHE Delft and the Project Leader of the Mobile Microwave Project explains about installing this system, the expectations, and the outcomes.

-Dr. Hernandez explains that IHE Delft generally centres itself on developing technologies able to solve water challenges: ‘’We are developing technologies at IHE where we start with researching.
+IHE Delft generally centres itself on developing technologies able to solve water challenges.
+Dr. Hernandez: "We are developing technologies at IHE where we start with researching.
 First, we start with the concept, which is the domestic Mobile Microwave in this case, since there was nothing done on this project before’’.
 He continues: “from an industrial point of view, the concept for us is sanitation in emergency cases, thus developing a microwave treatment unit for that purpose”.

 Dr. Hernandez then speaks about the process of implementing this system and the parties involved.
-“We began with an inception mission in collaboration with Jordanian partners [German-Jordanian University], who had a field-test location in the Jordan Valley, where the system operates’’.
-He further discussed involving a PhD student in assessing and supporting capacities: “The plan was to have a PhD student from Jordan working there, however this was replaced with a PhD student representing the Slovenian Company Tehnobiro Ms. Eva Kocbek, due to the high finances of employing a jordanain student’’.
-He continues: ‘’during the building of the system in Slovenia, there was continuous collaboration with the German- Jordanian University where professors helped us with the trials after shipping the system and pilot to the Valley.
-Several additional technicians and graduate-students were also hired to operate this system. ‘’
+“We began with an inception mission, in collaboration with Jordanian partners [German-Jordanian University], who had a field-test location in the Jordan Valley, where the system operates’’.
+He further discussed involving a PhD student in assessing and supporting capacities: “The plan was to have a PhD student from Jordan working there, however this was replaced by a PhD student representing the Slovenian Company Tehnobiro Ms. Eva Kocbek, due to the high finances of employing a Jordanian student’’.
+He continues: ‘’during the building of the system in Slovenia, there was continuous collaboration with the German- Jordanian University, where professors helped us with the trials after shipping the system and pilot to the Valley.
+Several additional technicians and graduate-students were also hired to operate this system."

 IHE Delft also interviewed Dr. Zakariya Dalala from the German Jordanian University, a partner to IHE Delft who plays an important role in this project.
-As complicated as it might seem, Dr. Dalala agrees that the process is complex, stating: “In fact, the idea [of a reactor] seemed big to us due to the need of a customised design from scratch.
+Dr. Dalala agrees that the process is complex, stating: “In fact, the idea [of a reactor] seemed big to us due to the need of a customised design from scratch.
 Also, the question of mobility to a different country then operating it wasn’t really comforting, however we helped and supported it as much as we could’’.
-He then mentions that developing the prototype of the Mobile Microwave took approximately two years thanks to a “well developed knowledge of the IHE Delft team’’.
+He then mentions that developing the prototype of the Mobile Microwave took approximately two years thanks to the “well developed knowledge of the IHE Delft team’’.
 Though logistics caused some minor delays, the results are complete, he concluded.

-Finally, and talking about its main target group refugees in Jordan, and if it was properly presented to them, Dr. Dalala states: “Not yet.
-The plan was to do exactly that but the interruption happened because of the COVID-19 pandemic hindering the completion of the public engagement which is still something we are working on with the IHE Delft team and hopefully we can generate some interaction with relative stakeholders and seek feedback.’’
+Finally, and talking about its main target group, refugees in Jordan, and whether it has been properly presented to them, Dr. Dalala states: “Not yet.
+The plan was to do exactly that, but the COVID-19 pandemic hindering the completion of the public engagement, which is still something we are working on with the IHE Delft team and hopefully we can generate some interaction with relative stakeholders and seek feedback.’’

-Eva Kocbek studied mechanical engineering in Slovenia and finished her MSc in Urban Water and Sanitation-Specilaization in Water Supply Engineering.
-Currently, she is working towards her PhD, in which the Mobile Microwave project is the main topic she’s building her final project on.
+Eva Kocbek studied mechanical engineering in Slovenia and finished her MSc in Urban Water and Sanitation,- specializing in Water Supply Engineering.
+Currently, she is working towards her PhD, in which the Mobile Microwave project is the main topic of her thesis.
 Eva is also the student who oversees the project sent by the manufacturing company, Tehnobiro.

 IHE Delft had a brief interview with her regarding her work and expectations.
 “When I started my PhD, I sought an opportunity to work on a project relating to environmental engineering, and that is when I found the MW project for which I received funding and technical support.
 Since then I have obtained a lot of practical experience’’ said Eva on how she ended up supporting the project.

-When asked on how she thinks the project is making an impact: “The system itself provides a promising technology to santisise and provide tremendous health services in emergency cases.''
+When asked on how she thinks the project is making an impact: “The system itself provides a promising technology to sanitize and provide tremendous health services in emergency cases.''

-IHE Delft is set to develop further together with the partner in Slovenia a pilot MW reactor unit.
+IHE Delft is set to develop further, together with the partner in Slovenia, a pilot MW reactor unit.
 This unit will be applied in Lebanon, with involvement of the Netherlands Red Cross, Lebanese Red Cross (LRCS) and the Lebanese University.
-In palleral we will provide training with the partners and UNICEF, UNHCR, on emergency WASH.
+In parallel we will provide training with the partners and UNICEF, UNHCR, on emergency WASH.
 The outcome is a tested MW system for Lebanon, and increased local WASH capacity.
-The MW system will remain for further use with the partners in Lebanon.
+The MW system will remain with the partners in Lebanon, for future use.